fadymedhat/MCLNN-theano/README.md

 ##### _Samples.hdf5_

-A single file to hold all the files of a single dataset.
+A single file containing the intermediate representation (e.g. spectrograms for sound) of all the files of a single dataset.
 Samples are the complete clips (segmentation is handled within the MCLNN code).
 Samples are ordered by their category name in ascending order, similarly samples within a category are ordered by their name.

 ##### _Indices.hdf5_